pbert5/lysozyme-stain-quantification/docs/PipelineTheory.md

 Disconnected crypt components from the non expanded mask were then independently labeled using connected-component analysis.
 These specificaly come from the non-expanded map, as their purpose is not to mark the entierety of each crypt, but to represent a precice marking( phisicaly seperated) for each individual crypt to prevent merging.
 Forming a labled crypt map.

 To improve watershed marker quality, a reworked label map was created.
 Non-crypt tissue (class 2 now 1) was preserved as a single intact marker, while crypt components outside this region were derived from the labeld crypt map and assigned unique labels (2, 3, 4, …).
 This strategy prevented over-merging of adjacent crypts and provided precise initial markers for segmentation while including the more limiting expanded tissue layer.

+# Watershed Segmentation

+A distance transform of the combined label map was computed, producing an elevation image where non-crypt regions formed ridges and crypt regions formed valleys.
+The reworked labels were then used as watershed markers on this elevation image, yielding candidate crypt segments.
+This allowed for the crypt labels to be expanded to more accurately encompase the entirety of of each crypt while remaining seperate labels

+# Scoring and Candidate Selection

+Segmented regions were ranked according to a weighted scoring system prioritizing morphological and intensity features.
+Features and weights were: circularity (0.35), area consistency (0.25), linear alignment along the gut wall (0.15), average RFP intensity (0.15), and center-of-mass consistency (0.10).
+The top five scoring regions were selected as putative crypts.
+Additionally, average background tissue intensity and crypt-specific RFP intensity were recorded for downstream normalization.

+# Intensity Normalization Across Images

+To account for slide-to-slide variability in staining and imaging conditions, RFP signal was standardized relative to DAPI.
+Specifically, the ratio of RFP to DAPI intensities was computed separately for crypt and non-crypt tissue regions, and the ratio between these two values was used to apply a gain-like scaling factor.
+This ensured that crypt RFP intensities were comparable across images, independent of global signal variation.